nickcox/cd-extras/readme.md

 [~/projects/powershell/src/Microsoft.PowerShell.SDK]> █
 ```

+:point_right:
-Note that Powershell interprets a hyphen at the *start* of an argument as a parameter name so while
+Powershell interprets a hyphen at the start of an argument as a parameter name.
+So while you can
-you *can* do this...
+do this...

 ```pwsh
 [~/projects/powershell]> cd src/-unix